 Omnichannel and multichannel support are often confused for being the same thing, but they actually represent different approaches.

-6 key benefits of omnichannel customer support
+6 key benefits of omnichannel customer service

 With customers expecting an instant response and a more accessible experience when engaging with brands, having a strategy for omnichannel support is key.
 If you’re still hesitant, these six key benefits of offering omnichannel customer support will convince you: